Juankkar/Tortugas_La_Tahonilla/README.md

 Script: / This were studied in the script: tor_ani_est.R

-Además se realizó un modelo de Series Temporales, un SARIMA en concreto para realizar un pronóstico de las tortugas que llegarían en 2022.
-Pero este estudio debido a diversas razones se realizó en el script: / In addition, a Time Series model was made, a specific SARIMA to make a forecast of the turtles that would arrive in 2022.
+Además se realizó un modelo de Series Temporales, un SARIMA, en concreto para realizar un pronóstico de las tortugas que llegarían en 2022.
+Pero este estudio debido a diversas razones se realizó en el script: / In addition, a Time Series model was made, in specific a SARIMA model, to make a forecast of the turtles that would arrive in 2022.
 But this study, due to various reasons, was carried out in the script: 3Tor_de_data.R

 * Municipio y lugares donde las tortugas son rescatadas / Muniicipality and places where the turtles are rescue. (***"muni"***, ***"lugar"***)